 WU Student Ranking: If your grade point average at the time of application puts you in the top 5% of your cohort (ranking: grades only), you will be accepted automatically into the E&I specialization.
-Just use the online application form to send us your GPA confirmation (the link goes online on August 24, 2020) and you will be accepted.
+Just use the online application form to send us your WU student ranking (the link goes online on January 18, 2021) and you will be accepted.
 Please also remember to register for the “Access to Specialization in Business Administration: Entrepreneurship and Innovation” course on LPIS.
 Note that the automatic acceptance is limited to 60 spots.
 In case that there are more applications from top 5% students than spots available, a ranking based on the GPA is applied.
 Furthermore, the applicants will be notified once the limit of 60 spots is exceeded and enabled to additionally apply via the skills entry mode.

 Skills: At least 30 spots are reserved for applicants with exceptional skills who are accepted to the program regardless of their GPA.
 Since we aim to equip our students with the knowledge and skills needed to be future entrepreneurs, we invest a lot of time in selecting the ones showing the greatest potential to thrive within our specialization.
 Therefore, we chose a skill assessment as part of our application process to learn more about our applicants and their past endeavors.
 Since we know entrepreneurship is not only about excellent grades, we encourage you to show us your organizational talent, your go-the-extra-mile attitude or your creative mind.